 In addition to providing care, PCAs act as companions to their patients, oftentimes joining them at community events and doctor appointments.
 PCAs may also be tasked with housework and grocery shopping.
 Your services as a PCA are being sought for by families who need help caring for their infirmed loved ones.
 This makes the PCA position extremely important to patients and their families.

 To be successful as a personal care aide, you need to be good with people and time-management.
-Your communication skills should be top-notch, and you should have a deep down willingness to help.
+Your communication skills should be top-notch, and you should have a strong willingness to help.
 Some physical strength is required, as you may have to lift patients after a fall.
 There are no degree requirements, so no formal education is required.

 Most PCAs have high school diplomas but not all of them do.
 To help you get acclimated to the job quickly, many employers provide on-site training, where you will fall under the charge of registered nurses and other experienced caregivers.